vholik/medusa-custom-attributes/README.md

 }
 ```

+#### Routes

+1. `/admin/attributes` (GET) - Get a list of attributes.
+Parameters: "categories" (category handles).
+Example: ?categories[0]=t-shirts.

+2. `/admin/attributes` (POST) - Create a custom attribute.

+3. `/admin/attributes/:id` (GET) - Get an attribute by its ID.

+4. `/admin/attributes/:id` (POST) - Update an attribute.

+5. `/admin/attributes/:id` (DELETE) - Delete an attribute.

-### Global attributes
+#### Global Attributes

-To define global attributes just leave categories field empty.
+To define global attributes that are not tied to specific categories, simply leave the "categories" field empty when creating the attribute.

-## Other links
+### Other Links

-If you're liking using plugin don't hesitate to give it a star.
-Developed in [Rigby](https://www.linkedin.com/company/rigby-software).
+If you find this plugin useful, please consider giving it a star.
+Developed by in [Rigby](https://www.linkedin.com/company/rigby-software).